devOpifex/erratum/docs/src/guide/handling.md

 ## Skip

-The `skip` function is similar to enforce but instead of calling `stop` or `warning` it `return`s the error or warning object from the parent function.
+The `skip` function is similar to resolve but instead of calling `stop` or `warning` it `return`s the error or warning object from the parent function.
 This is useful to escalate the error to the parent function.

 ```r
 # foo always returns an error